paulsonnenschein/php7_apache_ubuntu_setup/README.md

 From an empty folder via an empty Ubuntu Vagrantbox to an Apache server thats running PHP7.

-Warning: Youll need Vagrant and quite some bandwith for this :)
+Warning: You'll need Vagrant and quite some bandwidth for this :)

 ## VM setup
 Initializing the box (from a base ubuntu/trusty64)